 When you take a look at my Tumblr archive you might think that I started this blog on Jan.
-1, 2011, but in fact it was Feb.
-9, 2011 (btw: I missed my first Tumblr birthday - but, as in real life, I don’t care too much about birthdays, so what).
-I predated the first three posts (#1: Artist’s shit, #2: The nanny named Vivian (Maier), #3: The dying art of the photographic darkroom ) for a certain reason, but before I reveal this “secret” I want to tell you a little story:
+1, 2011, but in fact it was Jan.
+20, 2011 (btw: I missed my first Tumblr birthday - but, as in real life, I don’t care too much about birthdays, so what).
+I predated my first post (Artist’s shit) for a certain reason, but before I reveal this “secret” I want to tell you a little story:

-Until Feb.
-2011, I used my private Facebook wall to “save” interesting links I didn’t want to be lost in my browsers bookmark maze.
+Until the end of January 2011, I used my private Facebook wall to “save” interesting links I didn’t want to be lost in my browsers bookmark maze.
 One day I wanted to check some stuff I posted there a long time ago, but I had to realize that Facebook tends to delete old posts regularly (especially when “improving” the system again).
 The stuff I was looking for had disappeared on Facebooks servers where it will remain happily ever after.

 The last months on Tumblr were just great: I met a lot of interesting people (I won’t give any names because I’m afraid that I could forget some of you guys who make my dashboard an inspiration source and my inbox a slow-motion chat with friends, but I guess you know who you are), I found photos by and information on so many amazing photographers/artists, and I had a lot of fun with you guys, thanks for that!